 Diseases: Prior history of few degenerative disease and some types of arthritis or cancer can contribute to back pain.

 Occupational hazards: Jobs that may need repetitive bending and lifting, as well as long hours of standing without a break, can also put the person at greater risk.

 Muscle or ligament strain – Improper lifting especially heavy weights and awkward movements without proper stretching, warm up and pre-conditioning the back can be a major contributory factor leading to sprains and strains of back muscles and spinal ligaments.
 If you have been physically inactive, constant strain on your back may cause painful muscle spasms.

-Bulging or ruptured disks: Disks are placed between different vertebrae and act as cushion between the bones and the spine.
+Bulging or ruptured disks: Disks are placed between different vertebrae and act as a cushion between the bones and the spine.
 Sometimes, there might be slight protrusion of the soft material which may eventually rupture and press on a nerve.